codewitty/YoutubeSearchEngine/README.md

 # YoutubeSearchEngine 🎥🔍

 ## About 📖
 The YoutubeSearchEngine is a tool designed to search YouTube for videos based on a desired query, returning a list of thumbnails with easy access to YouTube.
-Additionally, it offers the functionality to download the metadata for each video as a CSV f&#8203;``【oaicite:2】``&#8203;&#8203;``【oaicite:1】``&#8203;ce】.
+Additionally, you can also download the metadata for each video as a CSV file.

 ## Use 🚀
 1. Enter your search query.